India Toolkit: Advocacy

 Cost Elements

-This table is indicative and illustrates the manner in which cost elements are provisioned in a government PIP, thus giving guidance to the audience on where to look for elements related to a particular task, such as using data to effectively manage the FP program.
+This table is indicative and illustrates the manner in which cost elements are provided in a government PIP, thus giving guidance to the audience on where to look for elements related to a particular task, such as using data to effectively manage the FP program.

 Sustainability

-Assessment Summary
+Quiz Summary

 0 of 5 Questions completed